 Clinical rotations at the three program hospitals provide a rich and diverse experience in infectious diseases.
 Fellows encounter a wide variety of fascinating cases during their clinical training.
 The infectious disease board certified faculty of each hospital provide supervision of fellows in all inpatient and outpatient settings.
 Night and weekend on-call duties are distributed among the clinical fellows for coverage of Tufts Medical Center.
 There is no in-house overnight call.

-Inpatient consultation rotations provide broad training, including in community-acquired infections, surgical infections, nosocomial infections, HIV infection and transplantation-related infectious diseases.
-Clinical fellows rotate through the infectious disease consultation service of three program hospitals for a total of 12 months.
+Inpatient consultation rotations provide broad training in several key areas, including community-acquired infections, surgical infections, nosocomial infection, HIV infection, and transplant-related infectious diseases.
+Clinical fellows rotate through the Infectious Disease consultation service of three program hospitals for at least 12 months.

-Tufts Medical Center, a 415-bed tertiary and quaternary care facility which serves local and regional populations, and receives referrals nationally and internationally.
+Tufts Medical Center, a 415-bed tertiary and quaternary facility which serves local and regional populations, and receives referrals from around the country and across the globe.
 In response to our high volume of cases, two fellows rotate each month on the General ID consult service, and one fellow rotates each month on the Transplant ID consult service.
 Transplant ID serves the needs of patients receiving heart, liver, kidney or bone marrow transplants, and has a collegial and highly productive working relationship with their medical and surgical providers.

 General ID Curriculum

 Lemuel Shattuck Curriculum

 Training in the breadth and depth of outpatient infectious disease is an integral part of the fellowship and is achieved through fellow continuity clinic, travel clinic, and in specialty clinics at other hospitals during inpatient rotations.